p-schlickmann/p-schlickmann/README.md

 I'm a IT Student at UFSC and a Full-Stack Web Developer.
 - 🔭 I’m currently working on a weather rating algorithm.
-- ✔️ I’m currently learning TypeScript.
+- ✔️ I’m currently learning TypeScript and Django.
 - 👯 I’m looking to collaborate on Web Development and Data Engineering projects.
 - 💬 Ask me about anything.
 I will try to help you as much as I can.
 - ⚡ Quote: Close your eyes and open your mind.